 How to order the best fish in Spain

-Here in Spain, the fish and seafood is the best in Europe.
-But how do you know you’re ordering the best fish when the menu is in Spanish?
+Here in Spain, the fish and seafood are the best in Europe.
+But how do you know you’re ordering the right fish when the menu is in Spanish?

 Look no further – I’ve listed English translations (in alphabetical order) for every fish I’ve come across in Spain.
 I’m sure I’ve missed a few though!